Woomeeme/evolution/README.md

 **Evolution** is the integrated mail, calendar and address book suite from the Evolution Team.

-See [the Evolution Gnome Wiki page][gnome-wiki] for more information.
+See [the Evolution GNOME Wiki page][gnome-wiki] for more information.

-If you are using Evolution, you may wish to subscribe to the Evolution users mailing list.
-If you are interested in contributing to development on it, you should certainly subscribe to [the Evolution Hackers mailing list][mailing-list].
-Visit there to subscribe or view archives of the Evolution mailing lists.
+If you are using Evolution, you may wish to subscribe to [the Evolution users mailing list][mailing-list].
+Visit there to subscribe or view archives of the Evolution mailing list.

-If you are planning to work on any part of Evolution, please send mail to the mailing list first, to avoid duplicated effort (and to make sure that you aren't basing your work on interfaces that are expected to change).

-There is also an [#evolution] IRC channel.
+There is also a [#gnome-evolution] IRC channel on [Libera.Chat].

 Help for Evolution is available in the user manual (select "Help" from the menu after running the application), at the